shifty91/rt-examples/README.md

 ### ETF ###

-This example shows how to implement a Time Sensitive Networking (TSN) talker and listener using UDP based communication.
+This example shows how to implement a Time Sensitive Networking (TSN) talker and listener using UDP or RAW Ethernet based communication.

 ## Dependencies ##